 11 Aquarii is a white to yellow main sequence dwarf star that can be located in the constellation of Aquarius.
 The star can be seen with the naked eye, that is, you don't need a telescope/binoculars to see it.
 The star has an estimated age of 6.30 Billion of Years but could be as young as 4.20 to 7.40 according to Hipparcos.

 HIP103682 is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD.
-The Id of the star in the Gould Star Catalogue is .
+The Id of the star in the Henry Draper catalogue is HD199960.
+The Id of the star in the Gould Star Catalogue is 31.
 Stars in the southern hemisphere are more likely to have a Gould Id than the northern hemisphere.
 For example, there are no Gould classified stars in Ursa Major.
-11 Aquarii has alternative name(s), 11 Aquarii.

-|Traditional Name||11 Aquarii|
+|Traditional/Proper Name||11 Aquarii|